kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/commands.md

 This script accepts the following command line flags; all are optional.

 - `--kubestellar-version $version`: specifies the release of KubeStellar to use.
-The default is the latest regular release.
+When using a specific version, include the leading "v".
+The default is the latest regular release, and the value "latest" means the same thing.
 - `--kcp-version $version`: specifies the kcp release to use.
 The default is the one that works with the chosen release of KubeStellar.